top of page

 If everyone switches to a heat pump, won’t it crash the electrical grid?

 When does Toronto’s grid struggle and have brown outs?
-Usually, it’s in the middle of a summer heatwave when everyone is running their AC full hilt.
+Usually, it’s in the middle of a summer heatwave when everyone is running their AC full tilt.
 Many of those old, inefficient units are taxing the electrical grid with unusual demand.
-Modern, efficient heat pumps will help with this problem dramatically.
+Modern, more efficient heat pumps will help with this problem dramatically.

 Will my household insurance be affected if I get rid of my gas furnace?

 Some insurance companies may change insurance premiums based on a homeowner’s decision to install a heat pump.
-Some insurers seem to have the backwards notion that piping an explosive and deadly gas to burned in a metal box is somehow less risky than a heat pump!
+Some insurers seem to have the backwards notion that piping an explosive and deadly gas to burn in a metal box is somehow less risky than a heat pump!

 bottom of page